Resolution of Learner Complaints

 8. Where possible the concern/complaint should initially be raised and (hopefully) resolved by the person(s) directly involved (i.e., fellow learner, Lecturer, Head of Discipline, Head of College) as soon as possible after the incident or situation has occurred.

-9. Where a resolution at this level is not possible, or the complainant, and/or respondent, is unable to identify the appropriate person to contact, or lacks the confidence to do so, he/she may contact the Te Kaihāpai directly or via the Otago Polytechnic Limited Students Association (OPSA).
+9. Where a resolution at this level is not possible, or the complainant, and/or respondent, is unable to identify the appropriate person to contact, or lacks the confidence to do so, they may contact the Te Kaihāpai directly or via the Otago Polytechnic Ltd Students Association (OPSA).

 11.1.
 All relevant documents including a copy of the concern/complaint’s procedures, will be circulated to the complainant and respondent at least two full working days prior to any meeting or mediation/conciliation.